Follow the Minnesota girls' basketball semifinals here

-Five days of high school basketball tournament games begin this morning with girls' semifinal games at Target Center.
+Five days of high school basketball tournament games began Tuesday morning with girls' semifinal games at Target Center.

-Today's schedule has games in Class 1A, 2A and 3A.
+The game set up championships in Class 1A, 2A and 3A.
+Class 4A semifinals will be played Wednesday, along with a full slate of boys' games.
 Click on links for score updates and postgame reports:

 1A: